rouskinlab/seismic-rna/src/userdocs/formats/data/fastq.rst

 .. note::
     SEISMIC-RNA accepts FASTQ files that are compressed with `gzip`_.
-    It is recommended to always use compressed FASTQ files unless they must be read by a person because FASTQ files are typically very large, on the order of 100 Mb to 10 Gb.
-The file extension will be preserved through the pipeline: if an input FASTQ file has the extension ``.fq.gz``, then the trimmed FASTQ file (if any) will also have that extension and be compressed.
+    It is recommended to always use compressed FASTQ files because FASTQ files are typically very large without compression, on the order of 100 Mb to 10 Gb.
+    The file extension will be preserved through the workflow, i.e. if an input FASTQ file has the extension ``.fq.gz``, then the trimmed FASTQ file (if any) will also have that extension and be compressed.

 FASTQ mate 1 and 2 labels
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""